Caloric Balance: What goes in?

 What is your primary goal?

 To be clear, it’s not impossible to increase muscle in a calorie deficit.
-But it is difficult.
+But it can be difficult.
 Whether or not you are able to do so will have a lot to do with your current training status, your skeletal muscle history (i.e. if you’ve had higher muscle mass before), and your genetic potential.
+Adam Tzur of Sci-Fit, put together this excellent article and chart if you are interested in a summary of the current research.
 In most cases, for those that want to lose fat, setting a goal to simply maintain as much lean body mass as possible will be a good starting point.
 If you happen to smash that, then party on!

 Consumption < Expenditure: Fat Loss Goals

-Ideal result –> slow fat loss – generally <5 lbs over a 10-week period.
+Ideal result –> slow fat loss – generally <6 lbs over a 12-week period.
 Moderate increases in strength/performance with little to no loss of lean body mass.

-Ideal result –> medium fat loss – approximately 6-12 lbs over a 10-week period.
+Ideal result –> medium fat loss – approximately 8-14 lbs over a 12-week period.
 Slight increases in strength/performance with small loss of lean body mass (<15% of weight lost as lean body mass).

-Ideal result –> rapid fat loss – potential for 12+ lbs over a 10-week period.
+Ideal result –> rapid fat loss – potential for 14+ lbs over a 12-week period.
 Maintain strength/performance (or at least minimize degradation) with <25% of weight lost as lean body mass.

-Note: a major deficit may not be appropriate for smaller individuals (<150 lbs).
+Note: a major deficit may be inappropriate for some individuals — those in the lean and ultra lean ranges may be more susceptible to muscle loss.
 For anyone considering a caloric intake below RMR (resting metabolic rate), it is highly recommended you meet with a dietitian prior to starting your plan to assure adequate micronutrient (vitamin and mineral) intake.

 Consumption > Expenditure: Muscle Gain